archeana/archeana/README.md

 <p>
  Hello, I'm Ana, an archaeologist turned web developer with a PhD in archaeobotany.
-Over a decade, I've explored archaeological sites across Europe and worked in different labs and research groups.
+Over a decade, I've explored archaeological sites across Europe and worked in different labs and research groups.</p>

-🌱 Passionate about plants, from their prehistoric uses to modern herbalism.
+<p>🌱 Passionate about plants, from their prehistoric uses to modern herbalism.</p>
-🌍 Explored diverse landscapes from Portugal to North Macedonia.
+<p>🌍 Explored diverse landscapes from Portugal to North Macedonia.</p>
-📊 Published four peer-reviewed articles, skilled in data analysis.
+<p>📊 Published four peer-reviewed articles, skilled in data analysis.</p>

-I'm open to diverse opportunities, combining my expertise in web development and archaeology.
+<p>I'm open to diverse opportunities, combining my expertise in web development and archaeology.
 Feel free to contact me.
 </p>